notsarv/Image-Generator-TG-Bot/README.md

 - Easy to use with a simple command interface.
 - Free to use, powered by the free API.

+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+- You have installed the latest version of Node.js.

 ## Requirements

-- Telegram Bot Token (from BotFather)
+- Telegram Bot Token (from **BotFather**)
-- GalaxyAI API Key (free)
+- GalaxyAI API Key (**free**)

 ## Getting Started

 1. Clone this repository to your local machine.
 2. Install the required dependencies with `npm install`.
 3. Set up your Telegram bot and obtain your Telegram Bot Token.
-4. Sign up on GalaxyAI to get your free API key.

-## Prerequisites

-Before you begin, ensure you have met the following requirements:

-- You have installed the latest version of Node.js.
+4. Get your GalaxyAI api key from [Get Key](https://discord.com/invite/G8cZrvhrfD).

 ## How to Get the API Key

 *This section is a placeholder.
-Please follow the instructions provided by the API provider to obtain your API key.*
+Please follow the instructions
 ## Usage

 1. Clone the repository.